je-nunez/urban_planning_on_gtfs_traffic_congestion/README.md

-This inspiration is to unite this work on Urban Development with routinary, detailed data on Traffic Congestion like can be obtained from minute, daily `General Transit Feed Specification` data sets, etc., which give very detailed information on some aspects on Urban Transit, although **NOT** all the aspect these researchers analyze and encourage, which is sometimes not available yet in the routinary, exact format that `GTFS` data-sets offer.
+This inspiration is to unite this work on Urban Development with routinary, detailed data on Traffic Congestion like can be obtained from minute, daily `General Transit Feed Specification` data sets, etc., which give very detailed information on some aspects on Urban Transit, although **NOT** all the aspects these researchers analyze and encourage, which are sometimes not available yet in the routinary, daily, quite exact format that `GTFS` data-sets offer.

 # WIP